You are using an old browser with security vulnerabilities and can not use the features of this website.

 Building 19, Room 0.28

-Please note: No consulting hour on Thursday, July 18.
+Please note: no consulting hour on Thursday, December 12!!

 I graduated from Oldenburg University where I read English, German, and Political Science.
 In 1998, I received my PhD in Comparative Literature for a dissertation on Anglophone exilic literature in Great Britain 1933-1945, funded by a grant from the Friedrich Ebert Foundation.
 On behalf of the German Academic Exchange Service (DAAD), I spent three years as a Visiting Lecturer at the English and Foreign Languages University Hyderabad (India) and the University of Delhi, teaching Literature, Media Studies and European Studies.
 From 2001 to 2006, I held the post of an Assistant Professor at the University of Magdeburg where I completed my postdoctoral thesis (Habilitation) on contemporary Indian novels in English.
 Before joining the English and American Studies Department at Potsdam University in 2008, I was a Senior Reader at the University of Tübingen.